-Making a profit value betting on sharp bookmakers and exchanges is more difficult than using soft bookmakers.
+Making a profit value betting on sharp bookmakers and exchanges is more difficult than using only soft bookmakers.
 If you’re a beginner, you might consider betting on soft bookmakers, to begin with.
 Or only bet on the sharp bookmakers with proven profitable results.

-The reason is that a sharp bookmaker generally have odds that are closer to the true probability, compared to a soft bookmaker.
+The reason for this is that a sharp bookmaker generally has odds that are closer to the true probability, compared to a soft bookmaker.
 This means you have to consider more parameters than just the value percentage:

 In short: It’s more difficult to value bet on sharps.
 If you’re a beginner you might want to start with soft bookmakers until you’re more experienced.
 The upside is: there still exist a lot of value on sharps, and you can bet large amounts.